unLearn-Forum/unLearn/README.md

-unLearn: A direct democracy initiative on Cardano.

-unLearn'ss idaniko NFT contains the manifesto, the goal we try to achieve.
-Users are encouraged to join or create an organisation that aligns with their values and that they are willing to work and vote for.
-The community will decide whether to approve a funding proposal in a fair and unbiased manner.
-The amount of the funding will be determined by the community using a modular proposal creation and voting tool.
-All initiatives started from the DAO will have a validation Non-Fungible Token (NFT) to verify the originality of the product.
-The income from the initiatives will be locked in the Treasury Validator and the proposer will be able to receive the agreed-upon funding with a voucher NFT.
-The rest is going to keep the funding mechanism running for other like minded poeple.
-So we can all contribute to each others dreams.
+unLearn: The Network Neighborhood

-The mission of unLearn is to empower people to work for a greater purpose: to promote direct democracy.
+The mission of unLearn is to empower people to work for a greater purpose.
 We believe that working for a boss is not the only way to make a living.
 We invite you to unLearn the traditional ideas of work and join us in the pursuit of freedom.
 Connect people not only through ideals but through creativity.
 Being part of unlearn is not only growing through your ideals but in part of a community, let’s build our neighbourhood.
 This is the unArxh...

-At unLearn, we are experimenting with a new way of working that is driven by our ideals.
-We believe that when we work for our ideals, we can create something truly great.
-Could this be the start of a new age of Enlightenment?
-Do you think you would be more productive if you worked for something you believed in, rather than for the greed of a boss?
-At unLearn, our ideals are our boss.
-We are working to spread direct democracy and make it sustainable.
-We are also encouraging creativity and allowing it to run wild.
-Let's unLearn...
+Our primary objectives are as follows:

+a.
+Establish a decentralized network neighborhood within the Cardano ecosystem, promoting collaboration, inclusivity, and community participation.

+b.
+Foster a secure environment where participants can freely express their ideas, engage in constructive discussions, and contribute to the growth of the Neighborhood.

+c.
+Ensure fairness in project selection, funding allocation, and decision-making processes, while actively promoting diversity and inclusion among participants.

+d.
+Safeguard communities against harmful actors, misinformation, and unethical practices, promoting accountability and responsible governance.

+Our proposed funding mechanism operates as follows:

+a.
+Proposal Submission: Any individual or group can submit a proposal to the DAO.
+Proposals can be categorized as governance actions or funding proposals.

+b.
+NFT Minting: Once a proposal is submitted, it is minted as a non-fungible token (NFT) on the Cardano blockchain.
+This NFT serves as a unique identifier for the proposal throughout its lifecycle.

+c.
+Community Interaction: The proposal is shared with the community for interaction and feedback.
+Participants can provide suggestions, offer funding amounts, and express their opinions through discussion forums or other designated channels.

+d.
+Proposal Update: Based on community input, the proposal is updated to reflect the outcomes, such as suggested funding amounts or modifications to the governance action.
+These updates are stored within the NFT datum.

+e.
+Voting: Members of the DAO participate in a voting process to determine the acceptance and funding allocation for each proposal.
+Voting can be conducted through a secure and transparent on-chain voting system.

+f.
+Proposal NFT Update: After the voting process concludes, the proposal NFT is updated with the voting results, including the approved funding amounts or the decision on the governance action.

+g.
+Claiming Funds: The proposer/holder of the proposal NFT can then claim the approved funding amount from the treasury using the proposal NFT as proof of approval.

 The governance system allows anyone to create a question or proposal, like in a forum.
-The question is collected from the user on the frontend and written in the metadata of a CIP-68 inspired NFT (named proposal-x).
-This NFT is minted by the proposer and locked in a validator script through a multi-sig transaction.
-In the same transaction, two additional NFTs are minted (proposal-x_A and proposal-x_R) and sent to the proposer and the person/group/script responsible for the voting process, respectively.
+An NFT is minted by the proposer and locked in a validator script through a multi-sig transaction.
+In the same transaction, two additional NFTs are minted (proposal-x_A and proposal-x_R) and sent to the proposer and the script responsible for the voting process, respectively.
 If the proposal type is "Funding", a fourth NFT (proposal-x_Claim) is minted and sent to the proposer.

 In the first proposal to be minted, the genesis proposal, two Non-Fungible Tokens (NFTs) will be created: the unArxh NFT and the idaniko NFT.
 These two NFTs will be locked in the unArxh validator.
 The unArxh NFT contains the counter for the proposal NFTs (TxId) and other general information about the Decentralized Autonomous Organization (DAO).
 It is the beginning and the history of the DAO, so it will be updated in every proposal NFT mint.
 For that reason if the unArxh validator is empty, which will be only before the genesis proposal, the TxId will be set to 0.
-The idaniko NFT is the ideal of the DAO.
-This NFT uses the basic NFT metadata standard and in the metadata it contains our manifesto.
+The idaniko NFT holds thee Neighborhood values..
 The idaniko NFT will be locked in the unArxh validator.
 The validator will ensure that the idaniko NFT is never moved from there.
 This is to ensure that the unArxh validator address can never be empty again, so that the txId will not be set to 0 and another NFT proposal-0 is minted.

+a.
 The NFT (proposal_x) locked in the validator script contains a list of "metadata" with the "question", "type", and "name" fields filled in.
 The "answers" and "results" fields are empty.
 The list also contains the "datumState" which currently has the value "INIT" and the "datumAmount" which is set to 0.

 ```